-The transcript shows the tower air traffic controller, who is listening on a separate circuit and cannot hear the commotion in the plane, asks what the problem is, and is told, ``smoke in the cockp ... smoke in the cabin.''
-The tower gives instructions to descend, as the plane attempts to return to the Miami airport.
+A transcript released today of the final moments of Flight 592 shows the tower air traffic controller asking what the problem is and being told, ``Smoke in the cockp ... smoke in the cabin.″ The tower gives instructions to descend, as the plane attempts to return to Miami airport.

-The last recorded voice from the plane is a crew member telling the tower, ``We need the, uh, closest airport available.''
+The last recorded voice from the plane before it crashed into the Everglades is that of a crew member telling the tower, ``We need the, uh, closest airport available.″

 The chilling sounds of panicking passengers are heard on three segments of the eight-minute recording, which ends with the sounds of rushing air, perhaps from an open cockpit window venting smoke.

 The transcript was released as National Transportation Safety Board hearings began into the May 11 crash that killed 110 people.
 At the hearing, an official of the company that handled the oxygen canisters suspected of causing the fire defended his company’s work but acknowledged that mistakes were made.

 A separate report issued today disclosed that Phoenix-based SabreTech Inc., ValuJet’s Miami maintenance company, committed a series of blunders in handling the more than 150 oxygen canisters carried in the DC-9′s cargo hold that are suspected of igniting the fire.

 A stock clerk didn’t know what oxygen generators were, but weighed five boxes of them and labeled them for shipment to ValuJet’s headquarters in Atlanta, the report said.